Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 **Custom User Groups** are defined by project administrators.
 They are composed of a static list of users.
-The only requirement is that any member must be a registered SYS\_PRODUCT\_NAME user.
+The only requirement is that any member must be a registered |SYSPRODUCTNAME| user.
 This list can be modified at any time, but will not automatically be updated, except if a member is removed from the project or deleted from the system.